alters-mit/magnebot/doc/arm_articulation.md

 ### Limitations to the IK orientation solver

-- The automatic IK orientation solver can be inaccurate due to the granularity of the pre-calculated array; if the cloud of positions was denser, it could choose a more tightly-fitting solution.
-Due to the time required to generate these solutions, we haven't yet calculated how position cloud density actually affects accuracy and performance but we believe that the current data is a reasonable balance between the two.
 - The Magnebot IK orientation solver assumes that the Magnebot's arms are in their neutral position.
 If they're at any other position, the IK solution found using `auto`, `auto` parameters will be inaccurate.
 You can reset the arms to their neutral positions with the `reset_arm()` function.
-- The IK solver doesn't (and can't) automatically handle situations where there are obstructions such as walls or other objects.
+- The IK solver doesn't (and can't) automatically handle situations where there are obstructions such as walls, other objects, objects held by a magnet, or the Magnebot's body.

 ### Making multiple attempts